zmike/zmike.github.io/_posts/2020-06-30-NIRly-there.md

 Yes, sometimes there's all this work, and analyzing, and debugging, and blogging, and the end result is a sweet, sweet zero/null check.

-Tune in next time when I again embark on a journey that definitely, in no way, results in more flex tape being used.
+Tune in next time when I again embark on a journey that definitely, in no way results in more flex tape being used.